-Rule number 1 was to cause some discontent later when some excuses were accepted and others not.
+Rule number 1 would cause some discontent later when some excuses were accepted and others not.
 On Sunday, Oct.
 31, 1847, Rev. Carter was elected permanent pastor.
-Also Hosiah, manservant of Mr. Samuel H. Blackwell was accepted as the first black member, he having been a member of another Baptist church before becoming the property of Mr. Blackwell.
+Also Hosiah, who was enslaved by Mr. Samuel H. Blackwell was accepted as the first black member, having been a member of another Baptist church before becoming enslaved by Mr. Blackwell.

 It was during the period of Rev. Atkinson’s ministry that discontent surfaced over Rule no. 1 in the rules of decorum.
 Dr. Shaw who had been absent the week before, submitted as his excuse that the subject of Rev. Atkinson’s sermon has bee “Baptism.”
 On the previous saturday he had discussed the subject with Rev. Atkinson and found that they disagreed on certain points.
 Not realizing it was conference Sunday he had absented himself.
 His excuse was not accepted.
 A few months later, Dr. Shaw moved his membership to Shiloh.